MicrosoftDocs/Viva/Viva/insights/Use/effective-managers.md

 ## Best practices

-To take action on an outcome, you can select **View best practices** to see a list of recommendations for an insight.
+To take action on an outcome, you can select **View best practices** to see a list of recommendations for it.
 This section describes why each of the following behaviors matter and the top best practices that can help managers be more effective.

 * [Optimize manager meetings](#optimize-manager-meetings)
 * [Protect manager capacity](#protect-manager-capacity)